Eubank Jr vs Smith: Watch the repeat as the British middleweights settled their burning rivalry in Manchester

-Book the repeats of Chris Eubank Jr vs Liam Smith on Sky Sports Box Office at 8am and 3pm on Sunday January 22.
+Book the repeat of Chris Eubank Jr vs Liam Smith on Sky Sports Box Office at 3pm on Sunday January 22.
 Richard Riakporhe, Joseph Parker, Frazer Clarke and Chris Kongo all featured on an exciting undercard in Manchester

 Chris Eubank Jr collided with Liam Smith as the British middleweights settled their burning rivalry - and you can book the repeats now!